LIBRA-AI-Tech/sensors-positioning/README.md

 ### Model Complexity

 All models were tuned to have approximately 20k parameters so that the conducted experiments and comparisons were done on common grounds.
-Lower complexities were examined to  determine the effect they had on performance:Lower complexities can be tried as well.
+Lower complexities were examined to  determine the effect they had on performance.

 ![](images/complexities.png)